Jack L. Gray: Career

 With encouragement from US district attorney (later Senator) E. Donald Finnegan, Gray moved in 1959 to Winterport, Maine, settling in an 18th-century Cape Cod on the banks of the Penobscot River.
 There he created a series of paintings, of which later critics, notably art expert Ian Muncaster of Halifax, would characterize as his best work.
 The Maine studio was short-lived, as Gray sold it in 1961 and moved to the Marlborough Woods area in the south end of Halifax, purchasing a property on the Northwest Arm, with a dock for his boat.
 Gray negotiated with New York publicity firm Peed & Gammon in 1961, who arranged for Gray's canvas Dressing Down, the Gully to find its way into the hands of newly elected US president John F. Kennedy.
 This resulted in a July 1962 visit to the White House in Washington by Gray, including a conversation with the President.
-Gammon and Peed had leaked this information in advance to the press, and upon publication of the White House visit news, bids from many patrons and galleries rapidly ensued.
+Gammon and Peed had leaked information about the gift to the press, and upon publication of the White House visit news, bids from many patrons and galleries rapidly ensued.
 Gray remained friends with Roland Gammon for years afterward.

 Gray moved back aboard a boat in 1965, in West Palm Beach, Florida, and strengthened relationships with galleries on Palm Beach's Worth Avenue that had begun in the spring of 1961 and would remain in place for the rest of his life.
 Concurrently, Gray maintained a summer hideaway in Stonehurst, Nova Scotia, where he continued to sketch his favorite subject, inshore fishermen in small boats.
 Gray befriended actor Gary Merrill in Palm Beach.
 The noted Hollywood photographer Phil Stern visited Gray's Nova Scotia studio in the early 1970s and amassed a huge archive of photographic images of Gray and his surroundings.
 This photo essay was originally earmarked to be part of a book on the artist's life and work, but the book was abandoned incomplete and never published.

 In his adult years Gray was known as a witty raconteur and motorboat skipper, and in the latter part of his life often sailed across the Gulf Stream to the Bahamas.
 He was a frequent visitor to the Blue Bee Bar in New Plymouth, Green Turtle Cay and was a personal friend to (proprietor) Miss Emily Cooper.